 The Government of Kenya is committed to increasing its coping capacity and resilience to natural hazards, reducing the potential impacts from climate change, and strengthening its disaster risk management strategies.
-Kenya's Disaster Risk Management (DRM) Authority is working at both the national and sub-national level to implement actions outlined in its Vision 2030 strategy.
-The DRM Authority is responsible for DRM preparedness and response, however the Authority is also actively involved in bridging the gap between academic researchers and government departments, integrating research applications to appropriate ministries in an effort to better prepare for climate change adaptation.
-All levels of the government in Kenya are also, at times, required to reallocate planed capital expenditures towards financing post-disaster reconstruction efforts.
+Kenya's Disaster Risk Management (DRM) Authority is working at both the national and sub-national level to implement actions outlined in its Vision 2030 strategy.42 The DRM Authority is responsible for DRM preparedness and response, however the Authority is also actively involved in bridging the gap between academic researchers and government departments, integrating research applications to appropriate ministries in an effort to better prepare for climate change adaptation.43 All levels of the government in Kenya are also, at times, required to reallocate planed capital expenditures towards financing post-disaster reconstruction efforts.
 However, budget reallocations create delays and can often result in the scaling back of investment programs, while also slowing deployment of funds for recovery efforts.
 In order to support the government, key international donor support mechanisms have included damage and loss assessment after major disaster events.
 Specifically, following the 2008-2011 drought, the Global Facility for Disaster Reduction and Recovery (GFDRR), the World Bank, the EU, the UN, and other partners supported the Government of Kenya in conducting an assessment to estimate the drought's impact and provided recommendations for recovery and long-term resilience.
 Furthermore, GFDRR helped the Government of Kenya provide financial protection to vulnerable households affected.
-In addition to these efforts, Kenya is continuing to strengthen the capacity of its DRM Authority, with a focus on increasing the resilience of poor segments of the population, especially communities reliant on agriculture and livestock.
+Kenya continues to strengthen the capacity of its DRM Authority, with a focus on increasing the resilience of poor segments of the population, especially communities reliant on agriculture and livestock.44 enya is highly vulnerable to seasonal variability and long-term climate change.
+Increasing vulnerability is expected to result in cumulative impacts across the country's social, economic and environmental systems, with a high likelihood to reverse much of the positive development progress the country has made.
+Droughts and floods can have devastating consequences on the environment, society and the wider economy.
+Significant impacts are expected for the country's water resources, agriculture, health, and forestry sectors, as well its coastal zones.
+Heavy rains, floods, droughts, soil erosion, and sea level rise put both urban and rural infrastructure at risk, particularly for poor and vulnerable groups.
+Environmental degradation, altered water resources, and loss of biodiversity and ecosystem services constitute serious obstacles to the country's continued development, of particular relevance to the country's tourism sector.
+In addition, rising temperatures will have a negative impact on key parts of the economy, e.g. forestry, agriculture, and livestock.
+Changes in precipitation patterns can have far-reaching consequences for ecosystems and biodiversity, food production, the water industry and rivers.45